marskat/skeui/README.md

 # Glamo - add some class with some glass!

 > [!CAUTION]
+>
-> Glamo is still in beta - it's not quite ready yet!
+> ## Glamo is still in beta - it's not quite ready yet!
 It is **not recommended** that you install it until the official release is ready.
+>
+> ### More documentation will be available when Glamo is officially released.
+For now, I am just testing and stuff.

 ## A React component library for **gla**ss**mo**rphism (and neumorphism)